The full ad → revenue flowSave my seat

 Meta just did.
 We did.
 The shape of marketing work is changing from dashboards-and-dropdowns to chat-and-CLI, and the gap between teams that have figured this out and teams that haven't is going to widen fast.

 Pair Humblytics with meta ads and your CRO agent stops being a recommendation engine.
 It becomes the operator.
+Paste the install prompt at /agents into Claude or Cursor and your agent ships the first variant before standup.
+Or grab the 14-day free trial directly.

 No-Code A/B Testing